 THE CELEBRATION OF THE VIRGEN DE LOS DESAMPARADOS

 The Virgen de los Desamparados, – the virgin of the people that need help – is the patroness saint of Valencia.
 The celebration in honour of this patroness takes place every second Sunday in May, although the Valencians already start celebrating the evening before.
 The celebration takes place around the beautiful square ‘Plaza de la Virgen‘.
-This year at the 12th of May 2018 there was a bullfight at 18.30h in honor of the Virgin de los Desamparados.
+This year at the 12th of May 2019 there is a bullfight at 18.30h in honor of the Virgin de los Desamparados.

 FERIA DE JULIO